dudekmichal/debian/readme.md

 1. mkdir ~/repo
 2. su
-3. apt install sudo git
+3. apt install sudo git vim
-4. visudo -> add line
+4. vim /etc/sudoers
 `username ALL=(ALL)`
 or
 `username ALL=(ALL) NOPASSWD:ALL` (unsafe)